 Since the rescue of “THE LUCKY SEVEN”, TPRM, through the efforts of Anna and several close confidantes, has continued to grow exceeding the expectations of even Anna herself.
-Within just 9 short months of its initial inception on Facebook, TPRM has raised money to bring many dogs home and is continuing to grow each and every day, helping more and more soldiers to bring their furry friends from Afghanistan back home.
+Now several years after its initial inception on Facebook, TPRM has raised money to bring over 500 dogs home and is continuing to grow each and every day, helping more and more soldiers to bring their furry friends from Afghanistan back home.
 We are a non-profit 501(c)(3) organization in the United States and all donations are tax-deductible to the full extent of the law.

 Due to the tireless efforts of Anna and her confidantes, TPRM is no longer just a fundraising cause … it’s an “official non-profit organization” working directly with several organizations in Afghanistan in arranging medical care for the soldiers’ animals as well as transportation for the animals to their forever homes.
 TPRM is also assisting certain organizations from time to time in re-homing stray animals from Afghanistan to the States.